shaahinfaezi/Discord-DingDong/README.md

 (Summary of #3 :Run the bot and set the configs)

-**When you did all of that you're ready to launch the bot , you can launch it through the C# Solution or make a shortcut of the app which you can find on the bin folder : "\DINGDONG-DiscordBot\DING DONG\bin"**
+* **When you did all of that you're ready to launch the bot , you can launch it through the C# Solution or make a shortcut of the app which you can find on the bin folder : "\DINGDONG-DiscordBot\DING DONG\bin"**

+## Playing Tic-Tac-Toe

 :red_circle: **Ding Dong's commands :**